Hotting up the AC industry: how staying cool generated rapid growth for Greenmill

 Greiner’s Growth Model

-1. Simplicity by using the EOS tools.
+1. Simplicity by using the proven tools.

 2. Elevation and delegation by using the accountability chart to push decision making down the organisation.